Azure/OCPCHINATECH/OCPPTSCSAHandsonLabs/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 2. Select **Review + save**, confirm the change and then select **Save** to update the deployment.

-3. From the navigation menu, select **Replica Sets** under **Workloads**.
-From the view's Replica Sets list select the web replica set.
+3. From the navigation menu, select **replica setss** under **Workloads**.
+From the view's replica setss list select the web replica sets.

 4. When the deployment update completes, four web pods should be shown in running state.